cabforum/servercert/docs/BR.md

 ##### 3.2.2.4.14: Email to DNS TXT Contact

 Confirming the Applicant's control over the FQDN by sending a Random Value via email and then receiving a confirming response utilizing the Random Value.
-The Random Value MUST be sent to an email address identified as a DNS TXT record email contact for an Authorization Domain Name.
+The Random Value MUST be sent to an email address identified as a DNS TXT record email contact for the Authorization Domain Name selected to validate the FQDN.
 See Appendix B for the format of the DNS TXT record email contact.

-Each email MAY confirm control of multiple FQDNs, provided that the DNS contactemail email address is the same for each Authorized Domain Name being validated.
+Each email MAY confirm control of multiple FQDNs, provided that the email address from the DNS TXT record is the same for each Authorized Domain Name being validated.

 The Random Value SHALL be unique in each email.
 The email MAY be re-sent in its entirety, including the re-use of the Random Value, provided that its entire contents and recipient SHALL remain unchanged.
 The Random Value SHALL remain valid for use in a confirming response for no more than 30 days from its creation.
 The CPS MAY specify a shorter validity period for Random Values.